-The 2013 Programme
+The 2017 Programme

-Each week offers a separate programme comprising 19 one hour sessions.
-In both weeks the two main courses cover Old and New Testament topics and consist of four lectures, three related 'Readings' in which exegetical and translation issues are discussed; and a concluding question and answer session.
+Each week offers a separate programme of 19 one hour sessions.
+There are two main courses covering Old and New Testament topics.
+Each main course consists of four lectures and a concluding question and answer session, plus three related Language Readings in which exegetical and translation issues are discussed.
 There is also a separate supplementary series of three lectures.
-Optional daily language classes in biblical Greek or Hebrew are available.
+The lecturers are all invited apart from consideration of their particular religious or denominational standpoint.
+Optional daily Language Classes in biblical Greek or Hebrew are also available.